Believe Nothing: DVD release

 The complete series has been released in both the UK (from Fremantle Home Entertainment) and Australia (through Shock DVD) as a region free DVD.
 The DVD features extras including one-on-one interviews with the series writer and regular cast and bloopers.
 Although the series was produced in 16:9 widescreen the DVD contains a 4:3 crop of all the episodes.
-Oddly, though, bloopers are presented in their original aspect ratio of 16:9.